Psychology Jobs

 Likelihood that robots will take your job: N/A

-Non-Traditional Jobs for Psychology Majors
+Non-Traditional Jobs for a Psychology Major

 7. Human Resources

 Human resources (HR) positions are very common in a wide range of industries.
 Essentially, they are responsible for all employee relations.
 HR personnel typically are the people who do the hiring, firing and mitigating within a company.
 Good HR employees are impartial, empathetic and not afraid of confrontation.
-Because psychology majors are trained to analyze people’s mental behavior, they often make good candidates for HR jobs.
+Because psychology students are trained to analyze people’s mental behavior, they often make good candidates for HR jobs.

 Median annual wage: $60,570